hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

-# Recommendations
+# Tips for Building Hummingbird Apps

-When you're starting out with a new application, especially with a new framework, there are lots of tips and tools you might wish you had known about earlier.
-This document outlines some of the recommendations we've learned from building Hummingbird and from our community.
-We're open to any feedback, additions, and improvements to this document at any time!
+When you start a new app, especially with a new framework, you will find many useful tips and tools.
+Here are lessons we learned from building Hummingbird and from our community.
+Please send us feedback or suggestions for this document anytime!

 ## Dependencies

 Hummingbird won't enforce any dependencies, or provide special treatment for dependencies on a framework level.
 However, we'll provide some guidelines and tips for _common_ dependencies and how to use them.

-## Project Structure

-The project structure is a recommended project layout, defining what modules are recommended to create and how these modules are structured in terms of folders and files.

 ### Module Structure

-Every Hummingbird project needs a primary executable target.
-This is the **MyApp** target in the example below.
+Every Hummingbird project needs a main executable target.
+In the example below, this is the **MyApp** target.

-If you have an OpenAPI specification for your API, it is recommended to create a separate OpenAPI module using [swift-openapi-generator](https://github.com/apple/swift-openapi-generator).
-This module can be used to generate the API server code.
+If you have an OpenAPI specification for your API, create a separate OpenAPI module using [swift-openapi-generator](https://github.com/apple/swift-openapi-generator).
+This module generates the API server code.

 ```
 ├── Sources